J.C. and Rheba Cobb Memorial Scholarship for Excellence in Government Affairs

 - Most recent **official** transcript (May be sent separately)

-- Resume or CV listing student’s work experience, advanced pharmacy practice experiences (APPEs) and peer-reviewed research and other major publications.
+- Resume or CV listing student’s work experience, advanced pharmacy practice experiences (APPEs) and peer-reviewed research and other major publications, as well as extracurricular activities.

 - J.C. & Rheba Cobb Memorial Scholarship Letter from Applicant.
 Briefly describe: